Programs

 Are staff members available to discuss my application before or after submission?

-• We are a small staff and are unable to discuss individual projects prior to or after the submission of an application.
+• We are unable to discuss individual projects prior to or after the submission of an application.
 We encourage investigators to use the resources available to them, including mentors, grant officers, and peers.

 The American Thoracic Society improves global health by advancing research, patient care, and public health in pulmonary disease, critical illness, and sleep disorders.
 Founded in 1905 to combat TB, the ATS has grown to tackle asthma, COPD, lung cancer, sepsis, acute respiratory distress, and sleep apnea, among other diseases.